semagnum/shot_matcher/docs/index.markdown

 ## Applying to the Compositor

+For both operators, the redo panel has an option to also apply midtones to the color balance node.
+Using the midtone analysis often skews the colors, so this is off by default.

 ### Color Balance Node
 Adds a color balance node to your compositor, mapping the black and white values from the foreground to the background.